Daimler plans no special dividend from EADS sale

-FRANKFURT (Reuters) - German carmaker Daimler (DAIGn.DE) plans to invest the proceeds from the sale of its 7.5 percent stake in EADS EAD.PA in growing its business, the company said on Wednesday, leaving little hope for a special dividend for its investors.
+FRANKFURT, Dec 5 (Reuters) - German carmaker Daimler plans to invest the proceeds from the sale of its 7.5 percent stake in EADS in growing its business, the company said on Wednesday, leaving little hope for a special dividend for its investors.

 “We will invest the proceeds of the sale in the global growth of our divisions and the extension of our technological leadership,” said Daimler finance chief Bodo Uebber in a statement.